 The Dome Restoration Project's authorized budget for this phase of the project is $59.55 million.
 This includes the recent award for construction, as well as contingency costs and project support.

-The AOC is committed to maximizing taxpayer value.
+The Architect of the Capitol is committed to maximizing taxpayer value.
 Following a full and open competitive bidding process, a contractor was selected to perform the project while under close oversight by the AOC to ensure the project remains on time and on budget and minimizes disruption to the work of Congress.
 Additionally, the AOC is incorporating lessons learned from the work on the Dome Skirt that was completed in 2012 on time and on budget.

 What are the benefits of the project?

-The project will improve the quality of the Capitol Dome and provide protection from the elements for the next 50 years to preserve one of the nation’s most iconic structures.
-There is only one Capitol Dome, and the AOC is committed to preserving it for generations to come.
+The project will improve the quality of the Capitol Dome and provide protection from the elements for the next 50 years to preserve one of the nation's most iconic structures.
+There is only one Capitol Dome, and the Architect of the Capitol is committed to preserving it for generations to come.